 Link Fields New!

 The link field replaced the URL field in Craft 5.3.
-Your existing fields will be automatically enhanced with the new UI.
-If you want to take advantage of the new features (like linking to assets, categories, and entries), check out the field’s edit screen.
+When you update, existing fields will be automatically enhanced with the new UI.
+If you want to take advantage of the new features (like linking to assets, categories, and entries), check out the field’s settings screen.

 Link fields provide a flexible way to link to on- and off-site resources, including assets, categories, entries, email addresses, phone numbers, or arbitrary URLs.

-A link field’s value (when populated) is always suitable for use as an anchor tag’s href attribute:
+A populated link field’s value is always suitable for use as an anchor tag’s href

 # Settings